easy-spider/easyspider-site-douban/README.md

 This will generate an '*.egg' in folder ./release, what is for scrapyd to deploy

 - Testbench
-> python testbench.py <br><br>
+> ./testbench.py <br><br>
 This will start a testbench according to the arguments inside the script
+>
 ## What Is Available
-- Crawl all kinds of movie info, like rankings, names, introductions, stars, comments, descriptions and so on
+- Crawl all kinds of info, like rankings, names, introductions, stars, comments, descriptions and so on
-- Spider for Douban Top 250 movies
 - Spider for movie search results
 - Spider for book search results
 - Spider for music search results

 ## TODO
 - Support crawling for pictures and comments
-- update moviesearch spider